WesleyWong420/OPSEC-Tradecraft/SmartKaren/README.md

 ## Karen2Gadget
 Karen2Gadget is a boilerplate of KarenLdr designed to work compatibly with [GadgetToJScript](https://github.com/med0x2e/GadgetToJScript).
 It can be used to automate Macro weaponization for bypassing ASR rules that block Win32 APIs.

+Before using, modify the hardcoded URL for raw shellcode at Line 480 and PID for PPID Spoofing at Line 512.

 **NOTE:** Use `cscript.exe Karen2Gadget.vbs` to test the PoC.
 ```
 C:\>GadgetToJScript.exe -c Karen2Gadget\Program.cs -o Karen2Gadget -w vba -b -d System.dll